Buxton Mountain Rescue Team

 Buxton Mountain Rescue Team (MRT) is staffed by about 60 volunteers, with search and rescue dogs and 4 rescue vehicles.
 The team is funded exclusively through donations and fundraising and responds to about 100 call outs by the Derbyshire Police and East Midlands Ambulance Service every year.
 It is one of the seven member teams of the Peak District Mountain Rescue Organisation (PDMRO).
 The purpose of PDMRO is "to save life and alleviate distress, primarily in Upland and Mountain areas".
 This is achieved by conducting search and rescue missions for walkers, climbers and missing persons in and around the Peak District National Park.
 Buxton MRT and the PDMRO were both established in 1964 following the deaths of three young scouts during a blizzard on the Four Inns Walk in 1964.

 Previously, from the 1940s until the 1960s, the Royal Air Force Mountain Rescue Service for the Peak District was based at RAF Harpur Hill, by Harpur Hill in Buxton.
-On 3 November 1948 the RAF team was called out to locate the US Air Force (USAF) Boeing RB-29A Superfortress which had crashed near Bleaklow moor on the Kinder Scout moorland plateau.
+On 3 November 1948 the RAF team was called out to locate the US Air Force (USAF) Boeing RB-29A Superfortress which had crashed on Bleaklow moor near the Kinder Scout moorland plateau.
 All 13 crew perished in the tragedy and the crashed plane became known as the Bleaklow Bomber.
 Much of the wreckage is still visible at the crash site, where a memorial was erected in 1988.